UV tattoo: Formulas and safety

 A typical blacklight ink formula includes microspheres of poly(methyl methacrylate) (PMMA) containing fluorescent dye.
 Another example of a commercially available ink contained a coumarin-based fluorescent dye in a polymer matrix containing melamine formaldehyde.

 The United States Food and Drug Administration has not approved any inks or pigments for injection into human skin for cosmetic purposes, although they take action on contaminated inks that can cause infections.
 Companies may claim FDA approval, but any approval of UV inks is for animal identification purposes rather than human use.

 Tattoos made with any ink can sometimes cause allergic reactions, irritation, and other side effects, although some chemical components tend to trigger more reactions than others.
 UV tattoo inks made with PMMA or melamine have been documented to occasionally cause irritation (dermatitis) and inflammation (including granuloma).
 In one case, inflammation (a skin manifestation of sarcoidosis) happened five years after receiving a UV tattoo made with PMMA.

 Some tattoo artists purchase and use UV inks from manufacturers they consider reputable, especially manufacturers that provide Material Safety Data Sheets with information about ink ingredients.
 Other artists are concerned that the inks may be harmful, even carcinogenic, and avoid them.

-Older ink formulas that included phosphorus, which created a "glow in the dark" effect, caused significant skin problems.

 UV tattoos may be difficult to remove with standard laser tattoo removal because of the lack of pigment in the skin.